bharathrraj2/bharathrraj.github.io/_posts/2020-02-12-breastcancer1.md

 ### Summary - Basic Data Analysis

-#### Histogram Analysis
+#### Histogram Analysis :

-Try without any changes
+1. Histogram looks normal for most of the variables.

-Try log for standard error variables, note some have zeros
+2. Mainly standard error variables looks skewed,we can try log transformation for them.
+Note some of them have zeros values.

-#### Outliers : Most of the features have many outliers according to box plot
+#### Outliers Analysis :
+1. Most of the features have many outliers according to box plot
-Try without any changes
-Try removing outlier 0.1%
-Try binning

-#### No nulls in the data set or test set
+2. We can without any outlier removal and also try winsorization techniques

 ```python